-The power of SoMoLo is found in integrating the three, social, mobile and local, disciplines.
+The power of SoLoMo is found in integrating the three, social, local and mobile, disciplines.
 Like putting together a puzzle, fitting these pieces together properly will reveal a larger picture; a new space of opportunity is revealed when all the pieces are connected.

 Unless all three elements are connected there will be missing pieces, as a result you’ll never get big-picture clarity.
 Assembling the pieces of this puzzle is no easy task.
 It’s necessary to discover how social, mobile and local work seamlessly … and the perfect fit just isn’t accomplished with a one-size-fits-all approach.